jlangch/venice/doc/readme/java-interop.md

 Java types support hash codes, equals, and compare.
-Thereby Venice sequences with Java types can be sorted and Java types can be used with sets and maps.
+Thereby Venice sequences with Java types can be sorted and Java types can be used with Venice sets and maps.

 ``` clojure
 (do